rubenwiersma/gravo_mg/README.md

 $ pip install -e ./gravomg_bindings
 ```

 This builds the Gravo MG C++ library and wraps it in a Python binding.
+The `-e` flag 'installs' the package in the current folder, rather than your default Conda folder.

 ### Running the experiments
 First, [download the data](https://surfdrive.surf.nl/files/index.php/s/gOAGyWdSVJVPrBb), unzip, and place it in the `gravo-mg` folder.
 The result should be a folder `data` in the root of this repository.